The German Pavilion in Barcelona by Mies van der Rohe

 The German Pavilion in Barcelona, plan; image courtesy of Fundació Mies van der Rohe

-The whole complex stands on a 1.3-meter-high podium, clad in Roman Travertine, which “raises” the building above the ground and creates an elevated terrace, an element which we can see in other projects by the German architect, such as the Neue Nationalgalerie in Berlin.
+The whole complex stands on a 1.3-meter-high podium, clad in Roman Travertine, which “raises” the building above the ground and creates an elevated terrace, an element we see in other projects by the German architect, such as the Neue Nationalgalerie in Berlin.

-The two buildings are covered by two thin flat roofs; the structure of the main pavilion roof is composed of I-beams supported by eight cruciform steel columns, encapsulated in a chromium-plated steel jacket, and by a number of rectangular steel columns concealed within the walls.
+The two buildings are covered by two thin flat roofs; the structure of the main pavilion roof is composed of I-beams supported by eight cruciform steel columns, encapsulated in a chromium-plated steel jacket, and by several rectangular steel columns concealed within the walls.
 That design, together with the white color of the roof slab painting, makes the roof look like it is “floating” without any support.

 Detail of one of the cruciform columns; photo © Federica Lusiardi / Inexhibit